 DO NOT trust what the manufacturer says about their products.
 Product claims can run from over-exaggerate to downright outlandish.
 The ingredient label is what you need to give your full attention to.

 By law, the manufacturer must disclose what formulates their products.
 However, the law does not address the fast and footloose way manufacturers dance within the shades of grey when “marketing” their products.

 The two products that I’ve found to be very effective at strengthening the hair and putting an end to breakage are Aphogee and Jamaican Black Castor Oil Protein Conditioner.
 Apogee should be used as more of an emergency product when breakage has gotten out of control.
 JBCO Protein conditioner is a great maintenance product.

 So, do I believe in protein sensitivity?
 That’s a negative.
 I believe that women needed to justify the hard and brittle condition they found their hair in after improperly using protein or using it too often.

 Educating yourself about the products you are using is a very important step if your goal is to grow and maintain a healthy head of hair.

 UPDATE: When I first wrote this article, I did so with the goal of exposing protein sensitivity as a myth.
 I did, however, neglect a few key points that I should have included:

 - The higher the protein ingredient (hydrolyzed or otherwise) is on the list, the stronger the treatment will be.

-- After a protein treatment, even though you’ve followed with a moisturizing deep conditioning, your hair may or may not feel as soft as you are used to.
-However, that will remedy itself in a few days once your ideal protein/moisture balance is achieved.
+- After a protein treatment, even though you’ve followed with a moisturizing deep conditioning, your hair will not feel as soft as you are used to.
+However, that will remedy itself in a few days once your protein/moisture balance is achieved.
 Just continue to moisturize your hair daily.
-Also, note that not all protein is created equal (ie silk, wheat, collagen). some protein treatments are harsher than others.
-Do your research.